-In case of a three phase induction, motor three pairs of Thyristor are required which are connected back to back.
-Each pair consists of two Thyristor.
-The diagram below shows the Stator Voltage Control of the three phase induction motors by Thyristor Voltage Controller.
+In the case of a three-phase induction motor, three pairs of thyristors are required which are connected back to back.
+Each pair consists of two thyristors.
+The diagram below shows the Stator Voltage Control of the three-phase induction motors by Thyristor Voltage Controller.

-Each pair of the Thyristor controls the voltage of the phase to which it is connected.
+Each pair of the thyristor controls the voltage of the phase to which it is connected.
 Speed control is obtained by varying the conduction period of the Thyristor.
-For lower power ratings, the back to back Thyristor pairs connected in each phase is replaced by Traic.
+For lower power ratings, the back-to-back thyristor pairs connected in each phase are replaced by the Traic.